miningpy/miningpy/README.md

 [Azure DevOps](https://dev.azure.com/Iain123/MiningPy) hosts and runs and the testing pipelines.

-MiningPy is tested to be compatible with the following versions of Python:
+MiningPy is tested to be fully tested with the following versions of Python:

-- Python 3.6
 - Python 3.7
 - Python 3.8

+Offical testing and support has been removed for the following versions of Python (although MiningPy might still work with them):

+- Python 3.6

 VTK is a dependency of MiningPy and there are known issues with the current Linux version of VTK published on [PyPi](https://pypi.org/project/vtk/).